buildstar-online/unity-self-auth/README.md

-# Using seleium to authorize Unity Engine "Personal" licenses
+# Using seleium to authorize Unity Engine "Personal" licenses (WiP)

+> converting to work with base gameci images instead of custom ones, docs not up to date

 - Create a unity `ALF` then convert it to a `ULF` file automatically.
 - Save your license file as a repo secret.